trennlinie

 (Leave in silence - with friendly permission of © Gergely Dervarics (Greg76))

-At first Alan wasn't important to the media at all.
+When Alan was engaged as a stage musician, the media wasn't interested in him at first.
 It was Vince who had the attention - although he wasn't there anymore.

 Martin: "He presents you with riddles, things you can't explain."